sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 Sometimes it can be difficult to decide when to implement a transform and when to implement a rule.
 Both transforms and rules can calculate values for identity or account attributes.

 Despite their functional similarity, transforms and rules have very different implementations.
-Transforms are JSON-based configurations, editable with IdentityNow's transform REST APIs.
-Rules are implemented with code (typically [BeanShell](https://github.com/beanshell/beanshell), a Java-like syntax), so they must follow the [IdentityNow Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122), and they require SailPoint to be reviewed and installed into the tenant.
+Transforms are JSON-based configurations, editable with Identity Security Cloud's transform REST APIs.
+Rules are implemented with code (typically [BeanShell](https://github.com/beanshell/beanshell), a Java-like syntax), so they must follow the [Identity Security Cloud Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122), and they require SailPoint to be reviewed and installed into the tenant.
 Rules, however, can do things that transforms cannot in some cases.

 Because transforms have easier and more accessible implementations, they are generally recommended.
-With transforms, any IdentityNow administrator can view, create, edit, and delete transforms directly with REST API without SailPoint involvement.
+With transforms, any Identity Security Cloud administrator can view, create, edit, and delete transforms directly with REST API without SailPoint involvement.

 If something cannot be done with a transform, then consider using a rule.
 When you are transitioning from a transform to a rule, you must take special consideration when you decide where the rule executes.